 Does the center accept insurance?

-We are in the process of getting paneled, but for now, we don’t take insurance.
-However, some insurance companies provide reimbursement for out-of-network providers.
-We recommend you check with your provider to determine their coverage scope and rates.
-If needed, we can provide you with a superbill that you submit to your insurance company for reimbursement.
+to determine if they reimburse for out-of-network providers.
+If needed, we can provide you with a superbill that you can submit to your insurance company for reimbursement.

 My insurance doesn’t cover out-of-network providers and/or I cannot afford standard therapy rates.
 Is there any way I can see a clinician at the center?